Food Donor FAQs

 • Lastly, are there days of the week or food types that you’re still throwing out?
 We’d be happy to send a volunteer to rescue that food, even if its a small amount!

-How does Chicago FR rescue food?
+How does CFR rescue food?

-What food donors does Chicago FR work with?
+What food donors does CFR work with?

 We accept surplus food donations from any business or institution — grocery stores, restaurants, farms, schools, caterers, and more.
 The only place we don't pickup from is private homes.
 If you have food to donate, call us and we'll arrange a pickup.